vertigo

 9. Anemia, thyroid disease, other medical problems.
 Because balance is such a complex system, it can be caused by many things.

 How do you know if your dizzy spells are worrisome?
-“While most dizziness is not suggestive of an underlying severe problem, as with any new symptom, new onset vertigo or dizziness should be thoroughly evaluated,” says Dr. Brainard.
+“While most dizziness is not suggestive of an underlying severe problem, as with any new symptom, new onset vertigo or dizziness should be thoroughly evaluated,” says Dr. Chang.

 Your doctor can help rule out health problems related to dizziness, such as heart disease, rare vestibular conditions or a stroke, and get to the bottom of why you’re feeling these symptoms.